-Qualification : MPH, PhD Public Health
+Qualification: MPH, Ph.D.
+Public Health

 An interesting article by one of our faculties Dr. Kishore Adhikari on Behavioral Factors in Health and Diseases.
 To know more continue reading…..

 Non-communicable diseases (NCDs) are diseases that cannot be spread from one person or animal to another person.
-Most of NCDs are resulted from our unhealthy behavior so these are also called diseases of unhealthy behaviors.
+Most NCDs have resulted from our unhealthy behavior so these are also called diseases of unhealthy behaviors.
 The leading causes of NCD deaths in 2015 were cardiovascular diseases (17.7 million deaths, or 45% of all NCD deaths), cancers (8.8 million, or 22% of all NCD deaths), and respiratory diseases, including asthma and chronic obstructive pulmonary disease (3.9 million).
-Diabetes caused another 1.6 million deaths according to World Health Organization (WHO).
+Diabetes caused another 1.6 million deaths according to the World Health Organization (WHO).

-If you are thinking that NCDs are appeared only after forties or fifties, you are wrong again.
-In developing countries, there is evidence that a significant proportion of the prevalence of the common NCDs like diabetes and cardiovascular diseases (CVDs) is now occurring in the productive age group resulting country’s economy to miserable level.
+If you are thinking that NCDs appeared only after the forties or fifties, you are wrong again.
+In developing countries, there is evidence that a significant proportion of the prevalence of the common NCDs like diabetes and cardiovascular diseases (CVDs) is now occurring in the productive age group resulting country’s economy to a miserable level.

-What are the major Risk factors of NCDs?
+What are the major risk factors of NCDs?

 A risk factor is any attribute, characteristic or exposure of an individual that increases the likelihood of developing a disease or injury.
 Some examples of the more important risk factors are overweight, high blood pressure, tobacco, and alcohol consumption, etc. The risk factors of NCDs can be classified into 3 groups: